wravery/fadecandy/doc/fc_server_config.md

 By default, fcserver listens on port 7890 on the local (loopback) interface.
 This server will not be reachable by other computers on your network, only by programs on the same computer.

 The "listen" configuration key must be a JSON array of the form [**host**, **port**], where **port** is a number and **host** is either a string or *null*.
 If the host is *null*, fcserver listens on all network interfaces and it's reachable from other computers

+If "artnet" is true, fcserver also listens for Art-Net broadcast packets, and internally transcribes them to Open Pixel Control format.
+The Art-Net "Universe" is treated internally as an Open Pixel Control channel number that can range from 0 to

 *Warning:* Do not run fcserver on an untrusted network.
 It has no built-in security provisions, so anyone on your network will have control of fcserver.
 Additionally, bugs in fcserver may compromise the security of your computer.